 - Driving?
 Set It and Forget It.
 We recommend you park your car as permanently as possible during your stay.
 There are many public and private parking lots in the downtown area which are easy to find using your phone's map app.

-- Vehicles must pass on the left and always provide three (3) feet when passing a bike
+- Vehicles must pass on the left and must always provide three (3) feet when passing a bike

 - Remember, bikes can use the full lane.
 If behind one, slow down and be patient